Meet Our Pupils

 The job of the houses is to prompt positive behaviour across the school and raise money for charity

 (each house has its own charity).
 This year, the house charities are Richard House, Operation Smile, Macmillan Nurse and Variety.
-During 2015-16, we raised over £2000 for the house charities.
-In 2016-17 the school will raise money for additional play equipment along with money for the house charities.
+During 2018-19, we raised over £1000 for the house charities.
 The houses that receive the most house point each week are awarded a star which is displayed on the house board (Houses compete against each other for stars).
 House points are awarded for positive behaviour, good manners and producing work to the best of their ability.